matldupont/react-ottawa-gatsby/src/slides.md

 ---

-## What I really meant by "static"...

-Pages, not just files.

----

-## Not On-Demand, Pre-Built
+## Not On-Demand, Pre-Built on Deploy

 No more calling your api or database
 to dynamically fetch entire pages